Corporate - Tax credits and incentivesLast reviewed - 30 December 2022

 - Incentives for education and training.

-- Incentives for investments in development and innovation activities.
+- Incentives for investments in development and innovation activities, business support activities and high added value activities.

 - Incentives for the capital expenses of investment projects.